I’ve Been Injured at Work But I’m Worried About Bringing a Claim and Losing My Job

 Under Australia’s Fair Work Act employees have protected workplace rights, including the right to make a claim under a state or territory’s workers’ compensation scheme without fear of reprisal, such as losing their job.
 This remains the case if you’re alleging your employer was negligent and make a common law claim.
 Strict time limits apply to compensation claims so don’t hesitate – act quickly if you’ve suffered an injury at work.

-Gold Coast personal injury lawyers at Lifestyle Injury Lawyers we work on a ‘no win-no fee’ basis, meaning you will only pay our legal fees if your claim is successful.
+Personal injury lawyers at Lifestyle Injury Lawyers we work on a ‘no win-no fee’ basis, meaning you will only pay our legal fees if your claim is successful.

 Call us Gold Coast compensation lawyers today on 1800 491 688 for an initial consultation to discuss your case.